NSegal/StudyWithMeV2/README.rst

 Study With Me
 =================

 Its like Tinder for finding study groups.
-Created with a team at a hackathon in Michigan.
+Created over a weekend with a team at a hackathon in Michigan.